logstash/cookbook/recipes/faster-startup-time/index.md

     java -cp logstash logstash.runner agent -f logstash.conf

-If you use any grok pattern names, running from the unpacked version will likely error with "Exception in thread "LogStash::Runner" org.jruby.exceptions.RaiseException: (PatternError) pattern %{[PATTERN_NAME]} not defined.
-One way to fix this:
+If you use any grok pattern names, running from the unpacked version will likely error with 'Exception in thread "LogStash::Runner" org.jruby.exceptions.RaiseException: (PatternError) pattern %{[PATTERN_NAME]} not defined'.
+To fix this:

     ln -s logstash/patterns patterns

-Then, try running launching logstash as above again.
+Then, try running logstash as above once again.